 Voldemort himself probably wouldn’t have known James Potter from a hole in the ground, and did not care, either, but he approved the selection of him as a target.
 Why not?
 The young twerp was an avowed blood-traitor, make an object lesson of him.

-And, from what we have been told about James Potter himself; if he had managed to escape a DE attack, he is unlikely to have chosen to keep his head down and live forever looking over his shoulder, trying to keep from being noticed.
+And, from what we have been told about James Potter himself; if he had managed to escape a DE attack, he is unlikely to have chosen to keep his head down and live forever looking over his shoulder, trying to keep from drawing notice.
 He is far more likely to have stepped forward, publicly screaming defiance at the whole Death Eater movement in the pages of the Daily Prophet.
 Which would have constituted an another act of defiance on his tally and probably have positively invited subsequent attacks.

 I postulated that James Potter was not targeted through anything like a work-related association, but because he had become something on the order of the Blood Traitors’ faction’s poster child.
 James may not have been a major wizarding celebrity on the order of his son Harry, perhaps, (from the indications in HBP, if either of the Potters was any kind of a rising star, it is more likely to have been Lily) but he was widely known.
 Particularly in so small a community as the wizarding world.
 One belatedly recalls that even on the presumed day after Voldemort’s defeat, everybody seems to have already known exactly who the Potters were.